shatilov-diman/loggerpp/README.md

 # loggerpp

 It's a framework for manage log messages.
+C++17 and above

 ## Notes